bijaycd/News-Summarization-and-Text-to-Speech-Application/README.md

 # **Insightful News AI** 🤖

 ## Overview
-Insightful News AI is a FastAPI-based application tool that fetches news articles for a given company, analyzes their sentiment, extracts key topics, and provides Hindi audio summaries.
-The application uses NLP models for text processing and an AI-powered TTS engine for speech synthesis.
+Insightful News AI is a FastAPI-based application that retrieves news articles for a specified company, performs sentiment analysis, extracts key topics, and generates Hindi audio summaries.
+It leverages advanced NLP models for text processing and an AI-powered TTS engine for speech synthesis, providing insightful and accessible news analysis.
+Additionally, it includes a news querying system, allowing users to search for articles based on specific keywords or sentiment filters for a more refined and targeted news exploration experience.

+## Deployment Link

+🔗 **Live Demo on HuggingFace Spaces:** [Insightful News AI](https://bijayjr-sentimentnews.hf.space/)

 ## **Project Setup**
 ### Prerequisites